-Approximate distribution for all five beluga whale Beaufort Sea, Eastern Chukchi Sea, Eastern Bering ristol Bay beluga whale stocks summer in the a (Beaufort Sea and Eastern Chukchi Sea stocks) Sea (Eastern Bering Sea and Bristol Bay stocks); nter in the Bering Sea.
-The Bristol Bay and Cook whale stocks show only small seasonal shifts in remaining in Bristol Bay and Cook Inlet, throughout the year.
-Summering areas are dark ng areas are lighter gray, and the hashed area is a by the Eastern Chukchi Sea and Beaufort Sea utumn migration.
-The U.S. Exclusive Economic neated by a black line.
+Figure 1.
+Approximate distribution for all five beluga whale stocks.
+The Beaufort Sea, Eastern Chukchi Sea, Eastern Bering Sea, and Bristol Bay beluga whale stocks summer in the Beaufort Sea (Beaufort Sea and Eastern Chukchi Sea stocks) and Bering Sea (Eastern Bering Sea and Bristol Bay stocks); they overwinter in the Bering Sea.
+The Bristol Bay and Cook Inlet beluga whale stocks show only small seasonal shifts in distribution, remaining in Bristol Bay and Cook Inlet, respectively, throughout the year.
+Summering areas are dark gray, wintering areas are lighter gray, and the hashed area is a region used by the Eastern Chukchi Sea and Beaufort Sea stocks for autumn migration.
+The U.S. Exclusive Economic Zone is delineated by a black line.